I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequeryperformancecounter.md

 <p><b>KeQueryPerformanceCounter</b> returns the performance counter value in units of ticks.</p>

 ## -remarks
 <p><b>KeQueryPerformanceCounter</b> returns a 64-bit integer that represents the current value of a high-resolution monotonically nondecreasing counter. </p>

 <p>To obtain the frequency of the performance counter, specify a non-<b>NULL</b> pointer value for the <i>PerformanceFrequency</i> parameter.
 The frequency of the performance counter is fixed at system boot and is consistent across all processors.
 Therefore, a driver can cache the frequency of the performance counter during initialization.  </p>

-<p>For more info about this function and its usage, see <a href="base.acquiring_high-resolution_time_stamps">Acquiring high-resolution time stamps</a>. </p>

-<p><b>KeQueryPerformanceCounter</b> returns a 64-bit integer that represents the current value of a high-resolution monotonically nondecreasing counter. </p>

-<p>To obtain the frequency of the performance counter, specify a non-<b>NULL</b> pointer value for the <i>PerformanceFrequency</i> parameter.
-The frequency of the performance counter is fixed at system boot and is consistent across all processors.
-Therefore, a driver can cache the frequency of the performance counter during initialization.  </p>